 In web design above the fold is considered as a portion of webpage that is visible without scrolling.
 You’ve probably heard the mantra: put all the key information up top (as well as the CTAs) and the minor down below.

-Well, I wish everything would be so easy and defined.
+Well, if only could things be so easy and defined.
 The placement of the CTAs heavily depends on the type of the page and the content within it.

 To put it in perspective for you: do you use the same approach to all the types of customers that come to your showroom?
 The twenty-something girl and sixty-something couple will be treated differently, right?
 So, why one general rule should be applied to different websites?